flashcordon/big-history/Exploration-spatiale.md

 Bruce McCandless tested the Manned Maneuvering Unit during Space Shuttle mission STS 41-B in 1984.
 Although the unit had few operational uses, this photo of McCandless as the first human "satellite" became one of the most reproduced of the shuttle program.
 Assembly and maintenance of the International Space Station has required nearly 1,000 EVA hours so far.
 An invaluable tool for EVA work is the Canadarm2 on the International Space Station, much like the Canadarms located on each Space Shuttle.

-EVAs may be either tethered (the astronaut is connected to the spacecraft; oxygen and electrical power can be supplied through an umbilical cable; no propulsion is needed to return to the spacecraft), or untethered.
-Untethered spacewalks were only performed on three missions in 1984 using the Manned Maneuvering Unit (MMU), and on a flight test in 1994 of the Simplified Aid For EVA Rescue (SAFER), a safety device worn on tethered U.S. EVAs.

-China became the third country to independently carry out an EVA on September 27, 2008 during the Shenzhou 7 mission.
-Chinese astronaut Zhai Zhigang completed a spacewalk wearing the Chinese-developed Feitian space suit, with astronaut Liu Boming wearing the Russian-derived Orlan space suit to help him.
-Zhai completely exited the craft, while Liu stood by at the airlock, straddling the portal.

 To perform spacewalks, astronauts don a bulky "Michelin Man" suit known as the Extravehicular Mobility Unit (EMU), which protects them from solar radiation, debris and extreme temperatures.
 While partaking in this high-altitude hike, the temperature of the surrounding environment can soar to as hot as 250 degrees Fahrenheit (120 degrees Celsius) in the sunlight and plummet to minus 250 F (minus 160 C) when the sun is out of sight.
 In case of emergency, such as an astronaut losing their tether to the spaceship, the spacesuit comes with a jet pack called SAFER (Simplified Aid for EVA Rescue), which the astronaut controls with a small joystick.